cwnam85/twiv-test/src/templates/chat_template.md

 > **WARNING**: Only the poses listed above are allowed.
 Any other poses must not be used as they will cause errors in the system.

 **⚠️ FORMAT WARNING: NEVER use markdown formatting in your response.
 Output ONLY the JSON format without any markdown symbols, asterisks, or formatting characters.**

-{% if activeRpPack %}
-⚠️ CRITICAL: If the user does NOT explicitly or implicitly request a location change (e.g., "Let's go inside, Let's go to Indoor onsen,"), maintain former location.
-{% endif %}

 [Affinity Calculation Guidelines]
 **CRITICAL: STRICTLY FOLLOW THESE AFFINITY RULES - NO EXCEPTIONS**